Articles on: Gaming Consoles

 Tip: Start simple with a few gestures or commands, then expand to include mouse or keyboard movement for full analog control.

-🎮 Your face, head, voice, keyboard, mouse, and gamepad are now all part of the controller — play your way.
+🎮 Your face, head, voice, keyboard, mouse, and gamepad are now all part of the controller — play your way on Xbox and PC.